Recent News

 Det'on Cho Management LP Acquires Nunasi Building

-Det’on Cho Management LP has acquired the Nunasi Building at 5109 – 48th St. in Yellowknife as the company continues to expand its commercial real estate management operations.
+[Yellowknife, NT, December 12, 2022] Det’on Cho Management LP has acquired the Nunasi Building at 5109 – 48th St. in Yellowknife as the company continues to expand its commercial real estate management operations.

 Existing commercial and office tenants will remain in their spaces.
 The Det’on Cho management team plans to improve underutilized space to offer additional leasing opportunities and to accommodate growth in Det’on Cho’s training operations.